List of famous failed startups and businesses in India - Updated 2023

 Vigo Video (Formerly Hypstar) was a social network application using which you could create short videos.

-The app inspired its users to capture their best moments daily, share and discover more people with the same interests.
+The app inspired its users to capture their best moments daily, and share and discover more people with the same interests.

 Owned by ByteDance, the video app was launched as Huoshan in China in mid-2017 and later on in the international market.
 The app expanded to the rest of Asia and then to the United States of America and Brazil.